The Residential Tenancies Amendment Bill 2018 was passed by Victoria’s Parliament in early September 2018.

 When will these changes take effect?

-We have spent a lot of time going through the Bill, Hansard, media and other resources to find a concrete answer to this question.
+We have spent a lot of time going through the new Residential Tenancies Amendment Act 2018, Hansard, media and other resources to find a concrete answer to this question.
 While the answer is complicated, it isn’t bad news:

 Some changes will take effect over the coming months depending on how complete the changes are or what else needs to be done beforehand.
 As soon as this information is made available by Consumer Affairs Victoria (CAV), we will be sure to give you an update on what to expect.

-Additionally, many of the changes will require regulations to be developed because the specifics are not included in the Bill itself.
-For example: The Bill says that landlords must comply with minimum property standards, but it doesn’t specify what these standards are.
+Additionally, many of the changes will require regulations to be developed because the specifics are not included in the Act itself.
+For example: The Act says that landlords must comply with minimum property standards, but it doesn’t specify what these standards are.
 That’s where the regulations come in.

 CAV will be responsible for developing the draft regulations.
 We expect that they will consult widely as the develop the regulations.
 There are a number of areas of the regulations that are technically complex and will require both expert input as well as general stakeholder feedback.
 This process of consultation will help to ensure that the draft regulations cover everything they should and are relevant and practical.
 These regulations will be created through a public consultation process over the coming months – likely starting early next year.